 U.S. Supreme Court rules workers cannot be fired for being LGBT+

-MEXICO CITY, June 15 (Thomson Reuters Foundation) - A U.S. Supreme Court ruling protecting gay and trans people from discrimination at work was hailed on Monday as the most significant moment in the fight for LGBT+ rights in the United States since same-sex marriage was legalized in 2015.
+A U.S. Supreme Court ruling protecting gay and trans people from discrimination at work was hailed by LGBT+ groups on Monday as the nation's most significant moment in the fight for equal rights since same-sex marriage was legalized five years ago.
 In a 6-3 decision, the nation's top court decided gay and transgender people are protected under Title VII of the landmark Civil Rights Act of 1964, which bans workplace discrimination on the basis of sex, race, color, national origin and religion.

 "No trans people and no lesbian or gay people can ever be fired or discriminated against for being gay or transgender - that's the immutable law of the land now," said Vandy Beth Glenn, who was fired in 2007 when she came out as a trans woman.
 "This is a win for all Americans," Glenn told the Thomson Reuters Foundation, adding she was in tears upon hearing of the court's ruling.

-Currently more than half of LGBT+ Americans live in states without explicit workplace protections, according to U.S. think tank Movement Advancement Project, meaning they could be fired or harassed for being gay or trans with little legal recourse.
-Gerald Bostock, a Georgia man who lost his job as a child welfare services coordinator after joining a gay recreational softball team, said there were "truly no words to describe just how elated I am" after hearing of the ruling.
+More than half of LGBT+ Americans live in states without explicit workplace protections, according to U.S. think tank Movement Advancement Project, meaning they could be fired or harassed for being gay or trans with little legal recourse.
+"There are truly no words to describe just how elated I am," said Gerald Bostock, a Georgia man who lost his job as a child welfare services coordinator after joining a gay softball team.

 "When I was fired seven years ago, I was devastated," he said in a statement.
 "Today, we can go to work without the fear of being fired for who we are and who we love."
 Bostock's case was one of three addressed in the court decision.